notAperson535/OneClick-macOS-Simple-KVM/docs/migrating.md

 ### Coming from macOS-Simple-KVM

 If you are coming from macOS-Simple-KVM, maybe to upgrade to Big Sur or Monterey, it will be very easy.
 All you have to do is place the BaseSystem file and the file that has macOS installed into the OneClick-macOS-Simple-KVM folder.
 Then rename the file that has macOS installed (usually MyDisk.qcow2) to macOS.qcow2.
-Then run `basic.sh` or `basic-no-installer.sh` and enjoy.
+Then run `./basic.sh` and enjoy.

 ### Coming from OSX-KVM